MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ### Remove access to the dashboard for the entire tenant with Powershell

 You can set a policy to disable the dashboard for the tenant using Powershell cmdlets.
 This is a tenant-level policy, not a user or group-level policy.
-Note that no users are able to access the dashboard until you remove or update the policy, even if they were added in the Microsoft 365 admin center using the process above.
+No users are able to access the dashboard until you remove or update the policy, even if they were added in the Microsoft 365 admin center using the process above.
 Before you can use the cmdlet, you need to install a module and sign in to be authenticated.
 [Learn more about how to set these policies](/viva/feature-access-management).

 1. [Connect to Exchange Online](/Viva/insights/advanced/setup-maint/configure-personal-insights#connect-to-exchange-online) and, when prompted, sign in with your admin credentials.
 1. After you’ve signed in, you can manage access for your tenant using the Add-VivaModuleFeaturePolicy cmdlet: [Add-VivaModuleFeaturePolicy](/powershell/module/exchange/add-vivamodulefeaturepolicy).